 Low Inventory Never Really Recovered

 Back in 2013 housing inventory was very low and it never recovered to numbers of the past.
-As of 2022 home prices continue to climb and there are always multiple offers for the “good homes”.
-However, we have had some of our offers accepted, even with many other offers on the table.
+In early 2022 inventory was again very low and home prices reached a peak.
+There were always multiple offers for the “good homes”.
+However, we still had our offers accepted, even with many other offers on the table.
 It’s never easy, but with proper planning and organization, it can be done.

 Need help buying a home?

 The short inventory creates two major hurdles.
-First, it’s more difficult to find that one special dream home.
-Next, once the buyer finds a suitable home, it’s discovered there are multiple offers on the table.
-Cash is still king, and the accepted offer usually goes to the buyer with the most cash!
+First, it’s more difficult to find that one special home.
+Next, once finding a suitable home, it’s discovered there are multiple offers on the table.
+Cash is still king, and the accepted offer usually goes to the buyer with the most cash and the least contingencies!

 This makes home buying especially difficult for first time home buyers and any buyer short on cash.
 Even if the buyer has great credit and a top lender, if they are competing with another buyer with more cash, guess who wins!
 When these housing shortages occur it never recovers quickly and it’s a long grind.

-When housing inventory is low NEVER lose hope!
-We all just need to have patience and be persistent.
+When housing inventory is low, NEVER lose hope!
+This is when we need to have patience and be persistent.
 Home buyers and their agents need to be on the top of their game if they want to buy a home and close a transaction.
 It’s vitally important to have a long time agent that is also well respected among their peers.
 Yes, sometimes it comes down to the relationships between realtors.

 We hope you found this post helpful and wish you the best of luck buying a home in a low inventory market.